openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/why.rst

         // ...
     }

-Now imagine that our ``notify`` function is a part of some complex heavy-loaded system which sends real notifications instead of just writing to the log.
-In this scenario, executing all these checks from our ``__internal_tostring`` function may turn into a performance problem.
+Now, imagine the function ``notify`` as a part of a complex, heavy-loaded system that sends real notifications instead of just writing to the log.
+In this scenario, executing all the checks from our ``__internal_tostring`` function can turn into a performance problem.

-But what if we could somehow guarantee to our exectuion engine that the only values that are passed to the ``notify`` function are "real" strings, but not some "special" values like ``null`` or ``undefined``?
-In this case, checks like ``__internal_tostring`` become redundant because when we execute the program we are 100% sure that there will be no corner cases.
-For this particular case this mechanism would be called "null-safety", i.e. guarantee that ``null`` is not a valid value of the ``string`` type.
-If we had such feature, the code would not simply build:
+However, if we can guarantee to the execution engine that the values passed to the ``notify`` function are only '*real*' strings and never some '*special*' values such as ``null`` or ``undefined``, then we are 100% sure that no corner cases can occur during the program execution, and the checks like ``__internal_tostring`` become redundant.
+In this particular case, the mechanism can be called '*null-safety*', as it guarantees that ``null`` is not a valid value of the ``string`` type.
+Whith this feature available, the code simply would not build:

 .. code-block:: typescript